Jakub41/Simple-PHP-Web-App/README.md

-# A PHP APP successful files  Dev Environment
+# A PHP APP successful files  Dev Environment success
 A multi language site built in PHP.
 The solution is a simple site which has 2 languages ENG/DK.
 The idea was to show a PHP app with an efficient responsive design and have a language switcher.  sas

 ## How to run tesing environment